- Wednesday, 30 November -0001

 The United States has downsized its operations on the Middle Eastern stage.
 The Syrian collapse and Russian intervention.

-READ MORE: Climate change may be the cause of wars?
+READ MORE: Can climate change cause wars?

 Since the outbreak of the Syrian uprising, Russia has limited itself to its traditional role of providing arms as well as military and logistical experts to its Arab allies.
 As Syrian President Bashar al-Assad’s regime weakened, the Russians intensified their military support dramatically.
 Recently, the Russian ‘Caesar’ opted to expand his role in Syria to include direct intervention against enemies of the regime.
 The move towards direct intervention constitutes a revolution in Russia’s role in the Middle East and portends a deeper shift in the region.